vasanthgx/python-books/README.md

 python-books
 ============

-This is some of my Python technical books collection
+This is some of my Python books I read